 Handmade Olla de Barro

-This beautiful olla (pot) was exclusively “thrown” by Don Luis Gonzalez and painted by Don Jose Pila of Tonala, Jalisco for MyCajita.
+This beautiful olla (pot) was exclusively “thrown” by Don Luis Gonzalez and painted by Don Jose Pila of Tonala, Jalisco.
 The round body and curved spout are different than most of the clay pottery that comes out of México.
-This is not your mother’s Olla de frijoles!
-The “orejas” or ear handles allow you to pour your steaming café without getting your fingers to close to the open flames.
-The girasol (sunflower) continues the collection Don Pila started, and the more modern black print allows you to have a conversation piece next time company is over for some coffee.
+The “orejas” or ear handles allow you to pour your steaming café without getting your fingers too close to the open flames.
+The girasol (sunflower) continues the collection Don Pila started, and the more modern black print allows you to have a conversation piece the next time company is over for some coffee.